-The Certified EIR described the Proposed Project Site as being within the San Diego Creek watershed, which includes the San Diego Creek, Peters Canyon Channel, and the tributaries to these water courses.
-The major drainage channels that traverse PA 51 are the Marshburn Channel, Bee Canyon Channel, Agua Chinon Channel, and Borrego Canyon Channel.
-Serrano Creek and Upper San Diego Creek Channel traverse PA 30 in the southern tip of the Approved Project site located south of the existing SCRRA Metrolink railroad tracks.
+The 2011 Certified EIR described the Approved Project Site, within which is the Proposed Project Site, as being located within the San Diego Creek watershed, which includes the San Diego Creek, Peters Canyon Channel, and the tributaries to these water courses.
+The major drainage channels that traverse Existing PA 51 are the Marshburn Channel, Bee Canyon Channel, Agua Chinon Channel, and Borrego Canyon Channel.
+Serrano Creek and Upper San Diego Creek Channel traverse Existing PA 30 in the southern tip of the Proposed Project Site located south of the existing SCRRA rail tracks.

 San Diego Creek and Upper Newport Bay are listed as impaired water bodies under Section 303(d) of the federal Clean Water Act.
-Accordingly, a Total Maximum Daily Load ("TMDL") for pollutants that have impaired these water bodies has been established and was included in the Certified EIR (see Certified EIR Table 5.7-2).
+Accordingly, Total Maximum Daily Loads ("TMDLs") are being established for the pollutants that have impaired these water bodies, and a list was included in the 2011 Certified EIR (see 2011 SEIR Table 5.7-2).

-The Certified EIR also noted that the County of Orange and the City of Irvine hold a National Pollution Discharge Elimination System ("NPDES") permit for the storm drain systems, and that the State has issued a
+The 2011 Certified EIR also noted that the County of Orange and the City hold a National Pollution Discharge Elimination System ("NPDES") permit for the storm drain systems, and that the State has issued a NPDES general permit relating to construction activities on sites of one or more acres in the area.
+Lastly, the flood control improvements associated with the SR-133 toll road were noted in the 2011 Certified EIR as having reduced the 100-year flood zone north and west of the Approved Project Site.

-NPDES general permit relating to construction activities on sites over five acres in the area.
-Lastly, the flood control improvements associated with the SR-133 toll road were noted in the Certified EIR as having reduced the 100-year flood zone north and west of the Approved Project site.
-The Modified Project's impacts on water quality and hydrology are analyzed in Section 5.5, Hydrology and Water Quality, of this DSEIR.
+A further description of the 2011 Approved Project's approved hydrology and water quality plans and an analysis of the 2012 Modified Project's impacts on water quality and hydrology as compared to the 2011 Approved Project are included in Section 5.6, Hydrology and Water Quality, of this DSSEIR.